crate/crate-howtos/docs/deployment/cloud/aws/ec2-setup.rst

 ================

 Sometimes, however, you will want to have a more flexible setup.
-In this case, there are a few other settings that can be set.
+In this case, there are a few other configuration settings that can be adjusted.

 .. _filter-by-tags: